 - Demonstrated interest in attending High Point University

-*SAT or ACT scores are only required if a student wishes to be considered for the Presidential Scholarship Program and/or Honors Scholar Program
+*SAT or ACT scores are only required if a student wishes to be considered for the Presidential Scholars Program and/or Honors Scholar Program

 What is the difference between applying Early Decision, Early Action, or Regular Decision?